ec-europa/europa-component-library/src/layout/layout-wrapper/README.md

 ### Parameters

 - **"nb_columns"** (int) (default: 3): Number of item columns (2, 3, or 4)
+- **"forced_column"** (boolean) (default: false): If true, columns on desktop will always be with a fixed number, instead of dynamically adapting to the container; use with caution
 - **"info_position"** (string) (default: 'top'): Position of the title/description block.
 Possible options:
   - top: always stacked above the grid
   - side: beside the grid at wider breakpoints; capped to 3 columns